alfredbaudisch/pardall_markdown/test/content/_index.md

 }
 ---

-This post is supposed to be in the root folder, therefore it must be considered a Page instead of a Post.
+This post is supposed to be the Index for Home.